Food planning

 All recipes are colour coded to indicate durability recommendation.

-Red: Will last 1–2 nights.
+Red: Will last 1–2 days.
 Fresh meat, chicken and frozen fish – 1 night.
 Frozen chicken, fresh milk, cream, flavoured yoghurt, sour cream, smoked salmon, ready-made creamy salads like potato salad, shrimp salad – 2 nights.

 Restaurants and pubs